-- 15) With allocative efficiency, for each good produced, - A) marginal benefit equals marginal cost. - B) marginal benefit is at its maximum. - C) marginal benefit exceeds marginal cost by as much as possible. - D) marginal cost exceeds marginal benefit by as much as possible. - E) marginal cost is at its minimum.
+- 15) When the market achieves allocative efficiency, - A) marginal benefit equals marginal cost. - B) marginal benefit is at its maximum. - C) marginal benefit exceeds marginal cost by as much as possible. - D) marginal cost exceeds marginal benefit by as much as possible. - E) marginal cost is at its minimum.

-- 16) Marginal benefit from a good or service is the benefit received from consuming .
-It is measured by the most that people are willing to pay for . - A) goods that you prefer; an additional unit of it - B) goods that you prefer; more of it - C) one more unit of it; an additional unit of it - D) one more unit of it; more of it - E) as much as is available; the total amount consumed
+16) Marginal benefit from a good or service is the benefit received from consuming .
+It is measured by the most that people are willing to pay for .

-Answer: C Type: MC
+A) goods that you prefer; an additional unit of it

+B) goods that you prefer; more of it

+C) one more unit of it; an additional unit of it

+D) one more unit of it; more of it

+E) as much as is available; the total amount consumed

+Use the table below to answer the following question.